itinsley/soundclash_client/README.md

 All components depend only upon the properties passed in, this makes them pure Components and easily testable.

 # TODO

-- Validate email address in Client when creating clash
-- Retain state in clash form so unlogged in user maintains clash details
+## Features
+- AcceptChallenge ✅
+ - POST /clash_challenge/:unique_ref ✅
+ - Redirect to clash ✅
+ - Redirect back to challenge after Login

+## Tech Debt
 - Have multiple reducers
+- Review file locations - lib/component